ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/tables-resize.md

 menu-title: Table column resizing
 category: tables
 order: 40
-modified_at: 2023-02-22
+modified_at: 2022-05-19
 ---
 # Table column resize

+{@snippet features/build-table-source}

 The {@link module:table/tablecolumnresize~TableColumnResize} plugin adds support for resizing tables and table columns.
 It gives the content creator full control over the column width.
 It is a great tool to control both the content and the look of the table.
 By resizing individual columns, the authors can adjust them to their needs, depending on content inside.

-To resize a column, simply hover your pointer over the column edge until it gets highlighted.
-Just drag the column edge until you achieve the desired size and release.

 The column resize feature is compatible with the {@link features/export-word Export to Word} feature.
 The converter will respect the column width set in the editor and retain it in the effecting .DOCX file.